 Students interested in teaching in the future may want to take ENG 272 Theories and Strategies of Teaching Writing or ENG 271 Theories of Creativity and the Teaching of Creative Writing.
 Students who are awarded a graduate assistantship, either in the Writing Center or in the ENG 001 classroom, are required to take ENG 272.

 Students may also gain teaching experience through a Mills classroom TA practicum (ENG 277).
 Off-campus teaching, publishing internships, or other professional experience can also be taken for practicum credit (ENG 297).
 Both courses may only be taken on a pass/no pass basis and may not be used to fulfill any degree requirements.
 However, these courses will appear on student transcripts as official record of valuable classroom and other professional experience, mentoring, and training.

 Note: No more than one elective credit may be satisfied through Independent Study (ENG 295).

 ENG 250 is the two-semester course that is typically completed in the final year of study.
 The course does not have an assigned class period but requires regular meetings between the student and the thesis director.
 Students will submit their choices for thesis directors and readers and the department will finalize thesis committee assignments at the beginning of the final year of study.
 Please see the department's Blackboard site for full thesis schedule and guidelines.

 *While students may apply to switch creative writing genres while they are in the MFA program, they should keep in mind that if their application is approved by the department, they are still required to take the three required workshop credits in the new genre of study which might extend their total number of semesters in the program.
-Students should contact the department's graduate programs coordinator for more information and procedures.
+Students should contact the English Department Chair, MFA Programs for more information and procedures.